Chris J. Rhoads

 National Association of Corporate Directors.
 A professional organization for directors of both for-profit and non-profit boards of directors.

 Association of Pennsylvania University Business and Economics Faculty.
+Previous member.
 A professional organization that holds academic conferences and sponsors a peer-reviewed journal for state universities.

 Decision Sciences Institute.
+Previous member.
 An academic research and professional organization focusing on decision making in the business environment.

 National Business and Economics Society.
+Previous member.
 An academic research and professional organization focusing on business and economic topics.

 Chief Officer (an exclusive on-line community of CEOs, CIOs, and COOs).
-Serve on Advisory Board of Directors.
+Previous member.
+Served on Advisory Board of Directors 2002 to 2007.

 Executive Suite (an exclusive on-line community of CIOs) Served on Advisory Board of Directors from 2000 to 2002

 Cambridge Information Network (an exclusive on-line community of CIOs).
+Previous member.
 Served on the Advisory Board of Directors from 1998 - 2000.

 PREVIOUS COMMUNITY SUPPORT

-Special Olympics – served as volunteer both in Pennsylvania and Delaware for the past thirty years.
+Special Olympics – served as volunteer both in Pennsylvania and Delaware for over thirty years.
 In PA developed and managed database for several years in early 90’s as well as volunteering in track and field.
 In DE coached Swimming and Golfing.

 Interfaith Group – served as liaison and leader among Berks County churches involved in a group dedicated to education about different faiths and coordinating efforts to help the needy in downtown Reading.

 Olivet Boys and Girls Club/Police Athletic League of Greater Reading– serving underprivileged youth and families in downtown Reading.
-Contribute as a volunteer in various events and programs.
+Contribute as a volunteer in various events and programs, and organized the Pacem In Vita program in 2007.

 HOST mentor (Helping One Student To Succeed)– In Delaware involved for four years in a program to mentor a student at risk for dropping out.